adelphi-ed-tech/au-courses/content/instructional-design.md

+---
+layout: syllabus
-% Technology & Instructional Design
+title: "Technology & Instructional Design"
-% Aaron Hung
+author: "Aaron Hung"
+---

 <!--
 This syllabus was created for